About ANPCE

 The Vision and Verse competition, sponsored by the Allegany Arts Council, seeks to explore the intersection between image and text: photography and poetry.

-Submissions must be based on photographs exhibited at the 12th annual Allegany National Photography Competition and Exhibition (ANPCE) show, which opens Saturday, April 18, 2026, at the Allegany Museum in Cumberland, Maryland.
+All submissions are intended to be based on photographs exhibited at the 13th annual Allegany National Photography Competition and Exhibition (ANPCE) show.

 Rules and Guidelines: